The recovery period after total knee replacement surgery is crucial to the success of your procedure.

 - placing electrical cords and wires out of the way

-- boxing up anything you don’t need (like toys, knickknacks, or small tables)
+- boxing up anything you don’t need (like toys or small tables)

 The time leading up to your surgery is also your opportunity to clean your home.
-Dusting, vacuuming, and mopping are off-limits after a knee replacement.
+Dusting, vacuuming, and mopping will be off-limits for a while after a knee replacement.

-- installing hand rails (especially in the bathtub or shower)
+- installing a handrail in the bathtub or shower and next to the toilet

 - using a raised toilet seat